 Phone: (312) 698-6220

-For more than fifty years, our parent organization, DRI, has been the voice of the defense bar, advocating for 22,000 defense attorneys and corporate counsel members and defending the integrity of the civil judiciary.
+For more than fifty-five years, our parent organization, DRI, has been the voice of the defense bar, advocating for 22,000 defense attorneys and corporate counsel members and defending the integrity of the civil justice system.
 A thought leader, DRI provides world-class legal education, deep expertise for policy-makers, legal resources, and networking opportunities to facilitate career and law firm growth.

 Observing a rise in adverse influences that threaten judicial independence; detecting a lack of balance in the plaintiff/defense debate on substantive legal issues, judicial process, and judicial reforms; and noting an alarming lack of public understanding of the critical role of the judiciary in a democratic society; DRI acted.

 In September 2012, the leadership of DRI headed by President Henry Sneath created the Center for Law and Public Policy to act as a think tank and the public voice of DRI on issues of import to the defense bar.